influx6/coquery/readme.md

 The Coquery JSON response will contain standard attributes which provide information to the client side on the result of the operation.
 These tags are as follows:

+  - "record_key"
+   The `record_key` defines the actual key being used to reference records within the server store.
+This key is the means through which records are organized and allows clients to requests updates for these specific records.

   - "last_delta_id"
    The `last_delta_id` is a optional attribute that contains the UUID of the last delta report sent to the client, usually this signifies to the API which delta for record changes it sent last and which the client has last.